testdouble/testdouble.js/docs/7-replacing-dependencies.md

 testdouble.js repository.
 For a more formal discussion of the `replace()` API, read on.

-If you'd like an example of replacing ES classes that use the `export` keyword, check out the [babel example project](../examples/babel/test/lib/calculator-test.js).
+If you'd like an example of replacing using transpilers to replacr ES classes that use the `export` keyword, check out the [babel example project](../examples/babel/test/lib/calculator-test.js).
 (Note again that the test itself must fall back to CommonJS-style `require` statements, since module replacement requires the dependency be loaded after the replacements are configured, which precludes the use of the static `import` statement.)

-### How module replacement works
+### How module replacement works for CommonJS modules (using `require`)

 Under the hood, testdouble.js uses a module called [quibble](https://github.com/testdouble/quibble) that facilitates `td.replace`'s